 To give you an idea, here’s our suggestion of how to plan your day:

-- Plan in advance which areas are a “must” for your family.
-Check the park map and create your own virtual itinerary before you arrive.
+• Plan which areas are a “must” for your family.
+Check the park map and create your virtual itinerary before you arrive.
 Be sure to check the daily schedule with area opening times and performance schedules.

-- Plotting a course of action, based on animal feeding times, is also a good idea.
-While you can see animals at your leisure, feeding time is usually a guaranteed way of seeing a bunch of the animals together, or at least staying still in one place for a longer period of time.
+• Plotting a course of action, based on animal feeding times, is also a good idea.
+While you can see animals at your leisure, feeding time is usually a guaranteed way of seeing a bunch of animals together, or at least staying still in one place for a longer time.

 Visiting Ocean Park With Older Kids